peteS-UK/EvoSabre-DAC-PCP/readme.md

 During installation, you're asked for your OLED device.
 For example, for EvoSabre, this is SSD1322 and for RaspDAC Mini, it's SSD1306.
 You can see the potentially supported device names at https://luma-oled.readthedocs.io/en/latest/.

-When running, the program will take its configuration, including device control, font sizes, text locations etc. from a file, oled.cfg.
+When running, the program will take its configuration, including device control, font sizes, text locations etc. from a file, oled4pcp.cfg.
 On installation, this file only has sections for SSD1322 and SSD1306 displays.
-If you're using a different display, you'll need to create an appropriate section in the oled.cfg file, by copying the SSH1322 section, and adjusting accordingly.
+If you're using a different display, you'll need to create an appropriate section in the oled4pcp.cfg file, by copying the SSH1322 section, and adjusting accordingly.

 At the end of the installation, you'll be instructed to reboot your PCP